Caring for the Environment

 Environmental Achievements and Awards

 In 2012 we entered the Qantas Award for Excellence in Sustainable Tourism category of the SA Tourism Awards for the first time.
-The award went to Sinclair's Gully who also entered the Hall of Fame - congratulations to the team at Sinclair's Gully!
-We were proud to receive a Gold Medal (which is awarded to entries achieving scores of 90% or more) and we were so pleased to have our entire precinct recognised as part of a Tourism Award submission for the first time.
+We were proud to receive a Gold Medal (which is awarded to entries achieving scores of 90% or more).

 In October 2011 Adelaide Shores became a signatory (commercial user of FlouroCycle.
 FluoroCycle is a voluntary scheme which aims to reduce the amount of mercury entering the environment from the disposal of lightglobes/tubes.
 At Adelaide Shores, we recycle all our light globes using an accredited recycler (who is also a FlouroCycle signatory).